oracle-livelabs/em-omc/enterprise-manager/emcc/em-configuration-compliance-management/em-configuration-compliance-management.md

     ![one-time-comparison-result-page](images/one-time-comparison-result.png " one-time-comparison-result-page ")

 16. Export the comparison results into an excel report for further reviews and offline analysis.
 On the One-Time Comparison Results page, highlight the definition and choose Export Results, You can choose the specific results to export.

     ![export-one-time-comparison-result-page](images/export-one-time-comparison-result.png " export-one-time-comparison-result-page ")

   After Exporting, Click **Cancel** to exit.
-The zip file will be created, downloadable, and available to open in excel format on your system to do offline verification.
+The zip ECM002-Compare-Demo - One time Comparison_comparisonresult.zip file will be created, downloadable, and available to open in excel format on your system to do offline verification.

 17. One-time Database comparison results excel file format as shown here.